MikeSchulze/gdUnit4/_faq/test-case.md

 {% endtab %}
 {% endtabs %}

+### fuzzer parameters
+To learn how to use the fuzzer parameter, please refer to the [Using Fuzzers](/gdUnit4/advanced_testing/fuzzing/#using-fuzzers) section

+### test_parameters
+To learn how to use paramaterized tests, please refer to the [Parameterized TestCases](/gdUnit4/faq/test-case/#parameterized-testcases) section

 ---

 ## How to fail fast (GdScript only)
 {% include advice.html
-content="GdScript does not have exceptions, we need to define manally an exit strategy."
+content="Since GdScript does not have exceptions, we need to manually define an exit strategy to fail fast and avoid unnecessary test execution."
 %}

-This means a TestCase can fail by one or more assertions and will not aborted at the first failed assertion.<br>
-However, to abort after the first error you can use the function *is_failure*.
+This means a TestCase can fail by one or more assertions and will not be aborted at the first failed assertion.
+However, to abort after the first error and fail fast, you can use the function **is_failure()**.

-### Example
+Here's an example:
 ```ruby
 func test_foo():
    # do some assertions